cyberark/conjur-quickstart/README.md

 - 1 special character
 - 1 digit

-*Note: This feature is available in Conjur v1.11.5+*
+*Note: This feature is available in Conjur Open Source v1.11.5+*

-### Using persistent Conjur configuration
+### Using Persistent Configuration

-With small variations to the steps outlined above, it is possible to set up a Conjur Open Source environment that retains Conjur configuration or state across Docker container restarts.
-Using the steps outlined below, a Conjur Open Source environment can be set up that uses a local directory on the host to persist Conjur configuration across container restarts.
+With small variations to the steps outlined above, it is possible to set up a Conjur Open Source environment that retains its configuration across Docker container restarts.
+Using the steps outlined below, an environment can be set up that uses a local directory on the host to persist configuration across container restarts.

-#### Set up a Conjur Open Source environment with persistence
+#### Set Up An Environment with Persistence

-1. If you are already running the Conjur Open Source quickstart environment without persistence, bring down the associated containers:
+1. If you are already running the quickstart environment without persistence, bring down the associated containers:

    ```